Rich Dubroff

 Henderson is hitting 3-for-7 with two home runs against left-handed relievers.
 The Orioles have yet to face a left-handed starter.

 “What the teams are showing is that they’re earmarking Gunnar as that guy at the top of the order,” Albernaz said.
-“They have pick someone at the top of the order to gameplan for and use that lefty or their stopper for Gunnar.
+“They have to pick someone at the top of the order to gameplan for and use that lefty or their stopper for Gunnar.
 That’s what we’ve been seeing.

-“Now it’s kind of ‘All right, let’s see Gunnar at the top,’ and see what it looks like.
+“Now it’s kind of, ‘All right, let’s see Gunnar at the top,’ and see what it looks like.
 You have Ward and Adley behind him, especially the way Adley’s been swinging the bat.”

 CONTINUE READING BELOW